What is DS - 160 form?

 You will need to mention the name and contact information of your sponsor and your relationship with them.
 If you are financing the entire trip by yourself, then you can mention SELF.

-The I-20 form provided by your university will have its address.
+The I-20 Form for the US student visa provided by your university will have its address.
 This needs to be mentioned in the address Where you will stay in the US section.

 DS– 160 Application Step 6: Travel Information and Point of Contact